Services & Initiatives

 PMHV developed the Staff Ethics Survey based on materials from the National Center for Ethics in Health Care, Veteran’s Health Administration and the American Medical Association.
 We piloted the Staff Ethics Survey in 2005 and our first full-scale survey was conducted in January 2011.
 We now conduct the survey biannually in the Sutter hospitals located in San Francisco, Marin, Sonoma, and Lake Counties.

-For more information on ethics quality initiatives, contact Wes McGaughey.
+For more information on ethics quality initiatives, please contact Dr. Linda Hummel.

 Back to top